 A recognized expert in the area of law enforcement stress and its effects, Dr. Killeen has presented extensively on the physiology of stress on the body, the integration and importance of the recognition of the mind-body connection, and the benefits of living a more balanced life through wellness and resilience.

-Dr. Killeen received his doctorate in counseling psychology from Argosy University, Arlington, VA.
+Peter Killeen received his doctorate in counseling psychology from the American School of Professional Psychology, Argosy University, Arlington, VA.
 He holds a master’s degree in counseling psychology from Loyola College, Baltimore, MD., and a master’s degree in theological studies from The Washington Theological Union, Silver Spring, MD.